-During the 2016 bald eagle breeding season there were observations of bald eagles as a result of: 1) surveys for golden eagles, 2) osprey nest surveys, and 3) nest monitoring surveys done at the Catfish Lake bald eagle nest.
-No bald eagles were observed on Peregrine falcon surveys.
+During the 2017 bald eagle breeding season there were no observations of bald eagles as a result of golden eagle, osprey, or Peregrine falcon surveys.
+No bald eagles were observed at the High Rock nest.
+At the Catfish Lake bald eagle nest there was only an audio detection.
 There were no bald eagle observations during habitat evaluations and localized searches for THPs.
 There were incidental observations of bald eagles near Scotia along the Eel River.
 None of these detections were within 0.5 mile of active THP units or helicopter operations and flight corridors.